 This means that if you want users to fill a lead gen form, and click a call-to-action button, plenty of white space will reduce their hesitation.
 The friction that usually stands between the customer and the gen form will be removed.

 Not too long ago, ExpertPhotography.com redesigned its homepage, placing more emphasis on the lead gen form.

 But this time, they used a white background and also used a bright attention-grabbing color for the call-to-action button, while leaving lots of white space to maximize online leads.

 Jellyfish.co.uk, a UK-based marketing training agency, understands the psychology behind white space in web design.
 They allow a fair amount of white spaces around their lead gen form, thus redirecting people’s attention to the gen form–and nothing else.

 It’s essential to leave white space around your lead generation form.
 This will not only lead to more clicks on your button and higher conversion rates, but will also enhance how prospects/customers perceive your offer and brand.

-Content that converts uses only the right words, right sentences and right formats.
+Content that converts uses only the right words, right sentences, and right formats.
 When you choose your words wisely, you’ll generate leads.
-After all, 86 percent of B2B marketers use content marketing for lead capture.

-As prospects navigate your sales funnel, they’ll move from being aware to discovering new opportunities that will benefit them.
+As prospects navigate your sales funnel, they’ll move from being aware of discovering new opportunities that will benefit them.